smartprix/sm-webpack-config/README.md

   * images in `img`
   * other assests in `assests`
     * eg. fonts can be kept in `assests/fonts`
+  * directly served static assests in `public`
+    * assests in this directory will not be compiled and copied directly to the `public` folder in dist
+	* this directory should be used as public root directory in your server config
   * `index.html` as entry point (no need to include js/css, they will automatically be injected by webpack).

 * all the compiled code will be put in `static/dist`